A Novel Neutrino Mass Matrix

-The texture is obtained in its exact form starting from $SU(2)_L \times U(1)_Y \times A_4 \times Z_{10} \times Z_{7} \times Z_{3}$ symmetry within a hybrid framework of type-I + type-II seesaw mechanisms.
-In addition, the charged lepton mass hierarchy is explained through FN mechanism.
+Since the model is realized at a high scale, it is essential to examine whether the resulting texture remains stable under renormalization group\,(RG) evolution down to the electroweak scale\,\cite{Schmidt:2007nq, Chankowski:1993tx, Grimus:2004yh}.
+In this regard, we perform a top-down one-loop RG analysis from $\Lambda$ to $m_Z$, consistently incorporating the sequential decoupling of heavy right-handed neutrinos as well as the scalar triplet threshold effects.
+We observe that the RG evolution of the physical parameters remain stable\,(see Fig.\,(\ref{fig:5})).
+The texture correlations remain approximately invariant under the RG evolution with $|M_{12}-M_{13}|\sim10^{-5}~\mathrm{eV}$ and $|M_{33}-2i M_{12}|\sim 10^{-4}~\mathrm{eV}$ respectively.

+In summary, we propose a predictive neutrino mass matrix with four complex parameters.
+The texture accounts for all observed neutrino parameters, rules out the inverted mass hierarchy, establishes the normal hierarchy by predicting the individual mass eigenvalues, and forbids the extreme cases where $m_1=0$.
+It precisely predicts $\theta_{23}$ and $\delta$ by placing them in the upper octant and fourth quadrant, respectively.
+In addition, the texture estimates the Majorana phases in the second quadrant.
+Further, we develop the neutrino mass matrix in exact form, maintaining the independence of the parameters, starting from a framework encompassing type-I and type-II seesaw, in the light of $SU(2)_L \times U(1)_Y \times A_4 \times Z_{10} \times Z_{7} \times Z_{3}$ symmetry.
+To see the potential consequences of the model, we further extend our discussion to $m_{\beta\beta}$, $A_{\mu e}$, and CLFV.
+In addition, we see that the proposed texture is approximately stable under the top-down RGE evolution.
+Although, the exact high-scale correlations receive mild corrections, the physical parameters remain stable under RG evolution.
+In this work, the charged lepton mass hierarchy is explained through the Froggatt-Nielsen mechanism\,\cite{Froggatt:1978nt}.
 At first glance, it may seem misleading that the Yukawa terms of the neutrino sector are suppressed by $\sim 1/\Lambda, 1/\Lambda^2$, whereas for charged leptons, the suppressions are of the order $1/\Lambda^{9}$.
-Here, it is important to note that the involvement of the several vevs plays a crucial role in addressing this anomaly and thus naturally explaining the desired results\,\cite{Chakraborty:2025shb}.
-Hence, the cut-off scale $\Lambda$ is not the sole suppression factor in the present model.
-We highlight that the presence of auxiliary groups restricts other possibilities of $1/\Lambda^n$, with $n > 9$ for the charged lepton sector from appearing in the theory.
+Here, it is important to note that the involvement of several vevs plays a crucial role in addressing this anomaly and thus naturally explaining the desired results\,\cite{Chakraborty:2025shb}.
+We highlight that the presence of auxiliary groups restricts other possibilities of $1/\Lambda^n$, with $n > 9$, for the charged lepton sector from appearing in the theory.